 - Water (Enough for the #of passengers/length of trip)

-- High-energy, non-perishable foods (nuts, tuna cans, granola bars)
+- High-energy, non-perishable foods (nuts, tuna cans, granola bars) with an extended shelf life

 - Air Compressor/Tire Inflator